Betterment/webvalve/README.md

 WebValve.register FakeBank, url: "https://some-service.com"
 ```

-## Mocking dynamic URLs with wildcards
+## Using wildcards for dynamic URLs

 If the service you are interacting with contains dynamic elements, e.g.
 an instance-specific subdomain, you can specify a wildcard in your url